mamnuya/English-to-Java/README.md

 - Making single line comments with code instructions to interpret prior to the comment *Type a line of code instructions to interpret.
 Followed this with "Comment" and the desired comment, which may be left blank. (ie. Print "hi" Comment exampleCommentLine)
 - Making multiline comments
- *Type "Multiline Comment" and indent any lines following this line to include it in a multiline comment. (ie. Multiline Comment indentedCommentOnNextLine).
+ *Type "Multiline Comment" and indent any lines following this line to in the multiline comment. (ie. Multiline Comment indentedCommentOnNextLine).